 Lori Anne Dolqueist’s practice focuses on water, energy, transportation and telecommunications regulatory matters before the California Public Utilities Commission (CPUC).
 She is experienced in representing clients in ...

-Jennifer Meeker litigates complex disputes, with a particular focus on representing clients in commercial litigation in state and Federal court.
-She partners with clients to understand their business objectives, key concerns ...
+Jennifer Meeker litigates complex commercial disputes on behalf of her public and private sector clients in state and Federal court.
+She partners with her clients to understand their business objectives, key concerns and risk ...

 Michael Stroud brings more than 15 years of legal and legislative policy expertise in infrastructure, national security, tax, transportation, trade, state and local municipal government, and water and wastewater utility.
 He has ...